 “Sure, it’s dangerous,” I say coolly, “But it’s just my job.”

-When I came down to Peru for the first time to visit Ben, he was stopped multiple times on the street and asked for his autograph.
+When I came down to Peru for the first time to visit my friend Ben, he was stopped multiple times on the street and asked for his autograph.
 He makes television appearances all the time.
-He gets daily Facebook messages from fans.
+He gets tons of daily Facebook messages from fans.
 A lot of them female.
 “It’s so annoying,” he says.

 Donald Trump said, “I don’t do it for the money… I do it to do it.
 Deals are my art form.”
 Yeah Donald, you’re a true artist, a regular Da Vinci.

 On the other hand, I’ve always liked the Adam Sandler movie The Waterboy.
-Bobby Boucher pictures all the people who have teased him and uses it to “open up a can of whoop ass” on the football field.
+In the movie, Bobby Boucher imagines all the people who have teased him and uses it to “open up a can of whoop ass” on the football field.
 He calls it his “tacklin’ fuel.”